Mahmoudmohamedalbanhawi/LibraryManagement/README.md

 This project is a Library Management System built with Java + Spring Boot + Spring Security + JPA + H2/MySQL.

+Project Structure

+- The project was divided into 8 separate branches to simulate a real-world development workflow.

+- Each branch focused on implementing specific features or modules.

+Finally, all branches were merged into the master branch, which contains the complete solution.

+How to Use

+- Clone the repository.

+- Checkout the master branch to access the final integrated version of the project.

 it supports :
 - Book management with metadata (authors, categories, publishers, etc.)
 - Member management